trahier/RL_project_sailing/README.md

-# Sailing Environment for Reinforcement Learning

-This project implements a sailing navigation environment for reinforcement learning.
-It simulates a boat navigating from a starting point to a goal while accounting for wind dynamics.
+# SAILING CHALLENGE

-## The Challenge
+## Challenge Presentation

-The Sailing Challenge tasks you with implementing an agent that can efficiently navigate a sailboat from a starting point to a goal under varying wind conditions.
-The agent needs to:
+Welcome to the Sailing Challenge!
+Your mission is to develop an intelligent agent capable of navigating a sailboat from a starting point to a destination under varying wind conditions.
+This environment simulates sailing physics where the boat's movement is influenced by wind direction and intensity, requiring strategic planning to reach the goal efficiently.

-1. Understand and navigate based on sailing physics - where direction relative to wind determines sailing efficiency
-2. Adapt to changing wind patterns that vary across different scenarios
-3. Find efficient paths considering that the shortest path may not be the most effective due to wind constraints
-4. Develop a strategy that generalizes well across multiple wind scenarios
+The challenge provides 3 training scenarios with different wind patterns.
+Your agent will be evaluated on both these training scenarios and a hidden test scenario to assess its ability to generalize to new conditions.

 ![Sailing Environment](sailing_environment.png)

+The sailing environment features:
+- A grid-based world where the boat must navigate from the starting point (bottom center) to the goal (top center)
+- Realistic wind fields that vary spatially and temporally
+- Physics-based boat movement influenced by wind direction and strength
+- Success depends on understanding sailing physics and adapting to changing wind conditions

-## Installation
+### Installation Requirements

 To set up the environment, we recommend using a virtual environment: